Star Wars lightsaber colors decoded

-Lightsabers are cinematic icons, having appeared in every Star Wars movie since 1977's A New Hope, when Luke Skywalker first fired up the blue blade entrusted to him by Jedi master Obi-Wan Kenobi.
+Lightsabers are cinematic icons, having appeared in every Star Wars movie since 1977's A New Hope, when Luke Skywalker first fired up the blue blade entrusted to him by Jedi Master Obi-Wan Kenobi.
 The blue color wasn't arbitrary.
-There's a story behind all the lightsaber hues, from the red blades wielded by Darth Vader and the Imperial Inquisitors hunting Obi-Wan to the black and white ones seen in The Mandalorian.
+There's a story behind all the lightsaber hues, from the red blades wielded by Darth Vader and the Imperial Inquisitors hunting Obi-Wan in his series to the black and white ones ignited in The Mandalorian.

 During the production of each movie in George Lucas' saga, the lightsabers' blades were actually white.
 Effects wizards later gave them color using a technique called rotoscoping.
 And it was concept artist Ralph McQuarrie who decided to associate a blade's color with a character's moral standing.
 So for this May the 4th, let's take a look at what the characters' color choices say about them, and the history of some of their weapons.